-If you are new to WordPress, make sure to read our overview of WordPress themes.
-The comprehensive article explains what WP themes are and how using themes can be cost-effective and time-saving for website owners.
+If you are new to WordPress, make sure to read our introduction to WordPress themes.
+We’ve written a detailed article that explains what WP themes are and how themes can be cost-effective and time-saving for online business owners.

-In this step-by-step tutorial, you will learn how to easily upgrade your theme in the dashboard.
+In this tutorial, you will learn how to easily update themes with just a few clicks inside your dashboard.

-Backing up your files and data before making any changes to your site is vital.
-Whenever something doesn’t go as planned, you can always restore everything to its previous configuration.
+Backing up your website before making any changes to your site is essential.
+If something goes wrong, you can always restore.

-If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
-Learn about a WordPress backup plugin that can automate your backup process here:
+If you don’t want to perform manual backups, there are many free and paid WordPress plugins you can use.
+You can read about a WordPress backup plugin that can automate your backup process here:

-Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you are using, there may be some release notes included with an update listing any new features, improvements, security fixes or important information pertaining to the new theme version.
+When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
+Depending on the theme you are using, there may be some release notes included with an update listing new features, improvements, bug fixes or any other changes in the new version.

 If the changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, it’s best to update.
+Otherwise, you should update.

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and check to see if the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and check if the new theme version doesn’t conflict with any existing plugins or settings before installing and activating it on a live site.

-If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain with the same plugins and configuration settings and test new theme versions on your test site before applying it to your main website.
+If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain name with the same plugins and configuration settings and play with the new theme versions on your test site before applying it to your main website.

 4. Search Online

-Before updating your theme, it’s a good idea to do a quick search online to see if anyone has reported any serious problems with the new theme version.
+Before updating your theme, it’s a good idea to search online to see if other theme users have reported any serious problems with the new theme version.

-You can type the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for paid WordPress themes, and even for some free plugins).
+You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium WordPress themes, and even for some free plugins).

-5. Use Child Themes For Heavily Customized WordPress Themes
+5. Use Child Themes For Heavily Customized Themes

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
-When you update the “parent theme”, your modifications get preserved through the “child theme.”
+When you update the “parent theme”, all customizations get preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or just visit the official WordPress child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or just visit the WordPress Codex child theme page here:

-As you will see below, the actual process of updating a WordPress theme is simple.
-The bit of this process that takes the most time and effort to complete is the precautionary work involved prior to upgrading.
+As you will see below, the actual process of updating a WordPress theme is easy.
+The step that takes the most time and effort to complete is the precautionary work involved prior to upgrading.

-Some people don’t upgrade their themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
-As mentioned earlier, the above are “best practice” methods to help you avoid problems.
-Ultimately, as a website owner, it is your responsibility to protect your online properties.
+Some people don’t upgrade their WordPress themes regularly, while others upgrade without going through some or all of the steps listed in the section above.
+As mentioned earlier, the above are “best practice” methods for ensuring problem-free upgrades.
+Ultimately, as a website owner, it is your responsibility to protect your online assets.

-Upgrading your WordPress themes in your dashboard is simple.
+Upgrading your themes in the WP dashboard is simple.

-Updating a WordPress theme in the WP dashboard is easy.
-You can update your WordPress themes from the “Themes” section, or the “Updates” page.
+Updating a WordPress theme in your dashboard is simple and easy.
+You can update your WordPress theme from the “Themes” section, or the “Updates” page.

-You can see which themes require updating by going to your Themes page.
+You can see which themes require updating by going to your Themes area.

-Choose Appearance > Themes in your WP dashboard menu …
+Choose Appearance > Themes in your WordPress dashboard menu …

-WordPress Themes that need updating display an “Update Available” message over their thumbnail image …
+Themes with new versions display an “Update Available” message over the theme’s thumbnail image …

-Locate the theme you want to update and click on the “Update Available” notice.
+Locate the theme that needs to be updated and click on the “Update Available” alert.

 When the theme details window opens up, click on update now …

-WordPress will automatically update the theme in seconds …
+WordPress automatically updates your theme in seconds …

-Repeat the above to update all of your outdated themes, or use the method described below to upgrade multiple themes at once.
+Repeat the process described above to update all of your out-of-date themes, or use the method below to bulk update multiple themes at once.

-Update your theme via the “Updates” section as follows:
+Update your theme using the “Updates” page as follows:

-To view all themes installed on your site that require updating, click on Dashboard > Updates …
+To view all themes on your site that require updating, click on Dashboard > Updates …

 This opens up the Updates screen.
 Scroll down to the Themes section …

-Check the box next to all the themes you want to update and click on Update Themes to complete the bulk update process …
+Select all the themes you want to update and click on Update Themes to complete the update process …

-WordPress will automatically update all of the selected themes …
+WordPress automatically updates all of your selected themes …

 Congratulations!
-Now you know how to upgrade your WP theme in your dashboard.
+Now you know how to upgrade your theme in your dashboard.